snowdrop/spring-boot-quickstart-istio/README.md

 -> request forwarded to the Envoy Proxy -> Pass HTTP Request to Say Service running within the pod -> Call the `http://greeting-service/greeting` service running within another pod -> Populate response which is returned_

-To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we are using a new Fabric8 Maven Plugin responsible to perform that enrichment process.
+To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we will use the Fabric8 Maven Plugin using a new Enricher module called `istio-enricher`.

 Remark: The Fabric8 Maven Plugin enricher currently supports Istio 0.2.12.
-By adopting this enricher, then it is not longer required to use istioctl go client
+By adopting this enricher, then it is not longer required to use istioctl go client !

+Follow these instructions to play with IStio and the `Say` service

 - Install the istio distribution locally according to these [instructions](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#download-and-install-istio-distribution)
 - Next, deploy the istio platform on Minishift using this [ansible playbook](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#deploy-istio-on-openshift)